otacode/public_fi_domains_and_registrars/README.md

 ## Format
 Available in UTF-8 JSON format.
 For additional formats please contact me via [otacode.com](https://otacode.com) page.
+File is compressed to tarball file due to Github file size limits.
+Uncompress with command *tar -xzvf fi_domains.json.tar.gz* (in Linux)

 ## Versioning
 Please see the *generated* key in the JSON file.